69BlaSh/Projet2/README.md

 - Each accommodation or activity card must be clickable in its entirety.
 For the moment the links will be empty.

-- In the menu, the links "Accommodation" and "Activities" are anchors that should lead to the sections of the page.
+- In the menu, the links "Accommodations" and "Activities" are anchors that should lead to the sections of the page.

 - The filters will not be functional for this version, however, they must change their appearance on hovering.